awslabs/aws-iot-device-client/docs/SETUP.md

 ## Setting Up The Device Client

-This package comes with a interactive script for setting up the Device Client.
+This package comes with an interactive script for setting up the Device Client.
 This script can be used to generate initial Device Client configuration, as well as setup the Device Client as a service.

 To use the script, run the following command.